 Students who misbehave on a school bus are subject to being issued a School Bus Behavior Report.

-This form, issued by the bus driver to the dean of students, documents that the student has had a school bus behavior incident.
+This form, issued by the bus driver to the proper administration, documents that the student has had a school bus behavior incident.
 The form will indicate actions taken by the school as a result of this misconduct.